 Just seven baby girls were given the name Winsley last year, but given the popularity of names like Kinsley and Tinsley — and the adorable nickname Winnie — we wouldn’t be surprised if this one starts to climb.

 The name Daleyza, without the A in the front, burst onto the charts in 2013, narrowly missing the top 500; by the next year, it had jumped another whopping 360 spots, and is currently in the top 300.
-Adaleyza is a spinoff to make an already-unique name even more unique, and align it more closely with names like Addison and Adeline.
-Bonus: this one, too, leads to the cute nickname Addie.
+Adaleyza is a spinoff to make an already-unique name even more unique and align it more closely with names like Addison and Adeline.
+Bonus: This one, too, leads to the cute nickname Addie.

 This one’s another unisex choice, but it echoes the sound of a very popular name: Noah.
 The “El-” prefix has been popular among girl names since… well, forever, and gives way to the diminutives Elle or Ellie.

-Maiara sounds like an appealing combination of Maya (currently #61 on the charts) and Yara, which was one of the fastest-rising girl names last year thanks to the Yara Greyjoy character on “Game of Thrones.”
+Maiara sounds like an appealing combination of Maya (currently number 61 on the charts) and Yara, which was one of the fastest-rising girl names last year thanks to the Yara Greyjoy character on Game of Thrones.

 It’s on the up-and-up, but last year, fewer than 400 baby girls were given this melodic Greek name.
 It’s getting its time in the spotlight thanks to the popularity of names like Lyla and Layla.